 Cardston County residents wishing to conduct an open fire must acquire a burn permit before proceeding with the burn.
 To obtain a burn permit, please call our main office at (403) 653-4977—Monday to Friday from 8:30 a.m. to 4:30 p.m.

 The burn permitting system was established so our fire departments can keep track of open fires, so we know which are controlled burns and which could be wildfires.
 Residents who proceed with an open fire without acquiring a permit will be responsible for all costs associated with our fire departments responding to the burn.

 Cardston County would like to remind residents that development permits are required for any new development.
 You can pick up a development permit application from our office or print one off from our website.
 We encourage residents to contact our Director of Planning Services at (403) 653-4977 prior to submitting a development permit application to ensure that the proposed development complies with our Land Use Bylaw and that any necessary information has been provided.

-You can learn more about the subdivision process on the ORRSC website
+You can learn more about the subdivision process on the ORRSC website.

-.
-After filling out the form and ensuring all information is complete and correct, forms can either be brought to the County Office or mailed, faxed or emailed to us.
+All businesses operating within Cardston County must first obtain a business license.
+To obtain a business license, download our Business License Form.
+After completing the form and ensuring all information is complete and correct, forms can be brought to the County Office or mailed, faxed, or emailed to us.

 For County residents, there is a compulsory fee of $50.00; if you would like a regional business license, the fee is $130.00.
 Once your business license request is processed at the office, it will be mailed or picked up at the County Office.

 Cardston County, the Town of Cardston, and the Town of Magrath mutually agree to honor each other's business licenses.
 This allows our residents in the County to provide their services to the residents of the Town of Cardston and Magrath without having to purchase an additional Town license.